Hihi1310/vietnamese-interpreter/README.md

 # Vietnamese Interpreter POC

 A bilingual interpreter for Vietnamese and English using OpenAI Whisper large-v3-turbo (inspired by [this post](https://github.com/openai/whisper/discussions/2363#discussion-7264254)) for transcription and Google Gemini Flash 2.0 for a speedy translation.
-For more detail on project read Project guideline
+For more detail on project read Project guideline.
+Also system test on Google Colab is available with the notebook file.

 ## Current Project Summary